Embassy of Peru, Washington, D.C.

 The Embassy of Peru in the United States is the diplomatic mission of the Republic of Peru to the United States.
 It is housed at Emily J. Wilkins House, located at 1700 Massachusetts Avenue, Northwest, Washington, D.C., in the Embassy Row neighborhood.

-The embassy operates a Permanent Mission to the United Nations and 13 consulates-general in Atlanta, Boston, Chicago, Dallas, Denver, Hartford, Houston, Los Angeles, Miami, New York City, Paterson, San Francisco, and Washington, D.C.

 The current ambassador of Peru to the United States is Alfredo Ferrero Diez-Canseco.

 History

 The building was designed by Jules Henri de Sibour for Emily J. Wilkins, widow of Beriah Wilkins.
 Their son John F. Wilkins, who married Julia C. Wilkins, inherited the property in 1910.
 In 1946, Australia purchased the property, occupying it from 1947 to 1969.

 On January 31, 1973, Australia sold the property to the Republic of Peru.

 Complementary missions

 In addition to the embassy, Peru operates a permanent mission to the United Nations, located at 820 2nd Ave, Suite 1600, in New York City.

-It also operates 15 consulates-general in Atlanta, Boston, Chicago, Dallas, Denver, Hartford, Houston, Los Angeles, Miami, New York City, Paterson, Phoenix, Salt Lake City, San Francisco, and Washington, D.C.
+It also operates 16 consulates-general in Atlanta, Boston, Chicago, Dallas, Denver, Hartford, Houston, Los Angeles, Miami, New York City, Orlando, Paterson, Phoenix, Salt Lake City, San Francisco, and Washington, D.C.